 Nearest train station: Campulung Moldovenesc

-The village, located just 6 miles west of Campulung Moldovenesc, is home to several woodcarving artisans and a workshop for painting icons on glass.
+Village Fundu Moldovei, located just 6 miles west of Campulung Moldovenesc, is home to several woodcarving artisans and icons painted on glass workshops.

 Location: 65 miles southwest of Suceava

 A fashionable spa town during Habsburg times, today Vatra Dornei is a year-round destination featuring medical spa treatments as well as summer and winter activities.

 Located in the small village of Cotnari, the Cotnari vineyards are famous for their delicious sweet white wines made of grapes rich in sugar and harvested in late autumn following the first frost.
 The quality of these wines relies on a combination of rich soil, the late harvest and the presence of a special mold (Botritis cinerea).
 The winery's most popular wines include Francusa (dry), Catalina (semisweet) and the sweet, golden Grasa and Tamaioasa dessert wines.
 The most popular brand, "Grasa de Cotnari," is an excellent white wine often referred to as the "golden nectar."

 Over 6 million liters of wine are being aged in oak-barrels in the 14-th Century Cotnari cellars.